MichaelMoroz/VRChatGaussianSplatting/README.md

 > Lower `Alpha Cutoff` keeps more splats and improves quality, but it also increases rendering cost.
 More `Sorting Steps` improve ordering accuracy, but they also make sorting more expensive.

 > [!TIP]
-> `sRGB Color Correction` gives the correct transparency path, but it adds 2 grab passes.
-For small or performance-constrained splats you may want to disable it, understanding that it no longer will be rendered exactly correctly.
+> `sRGB Color Correction` gives the exact color/compositing path for normally trained splats, but it adds 2 grab passes.
+Disabling it can be worthwhile for performance, but rendering falls back to back-to-front blending, multi-pass optimization no longer applies, and the blended color is no longer exact unless the splat data was trained for that path.

+> [!TIP]
+> `VRC Light Volumes` is a scene-integration control.
+Leave it off if the splat should stay close to its baked appearance.
+Turn it on if you want the splat to pick up scene lighting, then tune `Light Volume Intensity` to control how strongly the sampled lighting affects it.

 ## Rendering Pipeline